 - Those that have had a stroke, deal with neurological disabilities, or the elderly benefit from the additional stability of an adhesive.

 It’s important to talk to your dentist about using this type of product.
-Dr. Roe helps each one of his patients decide if they should consider denture cream.
+Dr. Roe helps each one of his patients decide if they should consider denture cream and which type to consider.

 What Types of Adhesives Are Available